groves/groves.github.io/content/posts/why_ate.md

 That critical mass of terminals meant more applications can emit links.
 Your compiler or test runner or [recursive grep][ripgrep] could link to a character in a line in a file they thought you might find interesting.
-I wanted to press one key in my editor to run my compiler or test runner in a separate terminal pane which then navigated to the first error if any.
+I wanted to press one key in my editor to compile and test my code in a separate terminal pane and then navigate to the first error if there was one.

 I wrote [ate] to do that.
 Before we get into what ate does, let's talk about how terminal links work and make it possible.